Tip O'Neill (baseball): New York Gothams

-O'Neill made his major league debut on May 5, 1883, as a pitcher for New York Gothams (later renamed the Giants) of the National League.
+O'Neill made his major league debut on May 5, 1883, as a pitcher for the New York Gothams of the National League.
 Shortly after his major league debut, Sporting Life wrote: "O'Neill, the New York change pitcher, seems to have but one element of effectiveness in his delivery, viz.: fast and slow.
 This is a very weak reliance nowadays, as batsmen have only to note the speed of the ball and wait for a good one.
 O'Neill's delivery is wild and erratic -- hard work for the catcher and busy work for the field."
 O'Neill appeared in 19 games as a starting pitcher for the Gothams and compiled a win–loss record of 5–12 and a 4.07 earned run average (ERA).

 St. Louis Browns

 1884 season

 O'Neill played for teams managed by Charlie Comiskey (pictured) every year from 1884–1892.

-In 1884, O'Neill joined Charlie Comiskey's St. Louis Browns (later renamed the Cardinals) of the American Association.
+In 1884, O'Neill joined Charlie Comiskey's St. Louis Browns of the American Association.
 He was signed by Comiskey to replace pitcher Tony Mullane, who left the Browns after the 1883 season.
 O'Neill compiled an 11–4 win–loss record with a 2.68 ERA and led the league with a .733 winning percentage as pitcher.
 However, his arm reportedly "went back on him" during the 1884 season, requiring him to switch from pitching to playing in the outfield.
 He ended up playing 64 games as an outfielder in 1884 and was exclusively an outfielder thereafter.